jimburton/haskell-webservice/README.md

     $ curl http://localhost:8000/weather/date/2017-01-01
 	[{"date":"2017-01-01","temperature":-23.164497}]

-While the service is running open a new terminal and run the tests with `cabal test`.
+While the service is running open a new terminal and run the tests with

+    cabal run test-webservice

 Read the log, which will be in a file called something like `dist/test/haskell-webservice-0.1.0.0-test-webservice.log`.

-## Assignment
+## Exercises

-Your assignment is to extend the webservice in various ways.
+Your job is to extend the webservice in various ways.
 Before doing so you should read the first two chapters of the [HappStack Book](http://happstack.com/docs/crashcourse/index.html).
 You may also need to check the docs for [HappStack](https://hackage.haskell.org/package/happstack-server) and [sqlite-simple](https://hackage.haskell.org/package/sqlite-simple-0.4.14.0/docs/Database-SQLite-Simple.html),